The Best Date Squares (Kirstie’s Mom’s Famous Recipe)

 Dairy-Free Version

-Use a high-quality dairy-free butter substitute –choose one with a higher fat percentage for the best crumble.
+Use a high-quality dairy-free butter substitute.
+Choose one with a higher fat percentage for the best crumble texture.

 Less Sweet Option

-Reduce brown sugar in the crumble to 1 1/2 cups.
+Reduce the brown sugar in the crumble to 1 1/2 cups.

-The filling may also be sweetened only with dates if preferred.
+You can also sweeten the filling only with dates if preferred.

-Replace 1 cup of oats with 1 cup shredded coconut for a tropical variation.
+Replace 1 cup of oats with shredded coconut for a slightly more tropical version.

 Orange Date Filling

-Swap lemon juice for orange zest + a splash of orange juice for extra brightness.
+Swap the lemon juice for orange zest and a splash of orange juice for a softer citrus flavour.

 Cook With Us!